nuuuwan/lk_parliament_docs/tests/data/en.md

 40. **General principles of public investment management and Public Investment Committee** -
     1. The selection and implementation of a public investment project, including a public private partnership project shall be in compliance with –
-        - ( a ) the objects specified in section 2;
+        a. the objects specified in section 2;

-        - ( b ) the fiscal responsibility framework provided for in Part III; and
+        b. the fiscal responsibility framework provided for in Part III; and

-        - ( c ) Sri Lanka’s national development policy framework, national policies, sectoral plans, and public investment programme.
+        c.
+Sri Lanka’s national development policy framework, national policies, sectoral plans, and public investment programme.

     2. The Minister of Finance shall establish a Public Investment Committee consisting of   –
-        - ( a ) the Heads of the Departments in the General Treasury responsible for the following subject areas:-
+        a. the Heads of the Departments in the General Treasury responsible for the following subject areas:-

-        - (i) national planning;
+        i. national planning;
             - (ii) public finance;
             - (iii) fiscal policy;
             - (iv) national budget;

-        - (v ) public debt management;
+        v. public debt management;
             - (vi) external resources;
             - (vii) treasury operations;
             - (viii) public enterprises;
             - (ix) management services;

-        - (x) project management and monitoring; and
+        x. project management and monitoring; and

-        - ( b ) the authority in charge of the subject of public- private partnerships.
+        b. the authority in charge of the subject of public- private partnerships.

     3. The Chairperson of the Public Investment Committee shall be the Secretary to the Treasury.

     4. The Secretary to the Public Investment Committee shall be an officer of the Department responsible for the subject of national planning, nominated by the Secretary to the Treasury.

     5. The Public Investment Committee shall be responsible for –
-        - ( a ) the selection of public investment projects including public-private partnership projects specified in section 42, based on the criteria that shall be published by the Ministry of the Minister of Finance;
+        a. the selection of public investment projects including public-private partnership projects specified in section 42, based on the criteria that shall be published by the Ministry of the Minister of Finance;

-        - ( b ) making recommendations to the Minister of Finance on the mode of financing for such projects, including financing from the annual budget; and
+        b. making recommendations to the Minister of Finance on the mode of financing for such projects, including financing from the annual budget; and

-        - ( c ) supervising the implementation of the provisions of this Act and the regulations made thereunder pertaining to public investment projects ,  including public private partnership projects, and making recommendations as are deemed necessary to the Minister of Finance.
+        c. supervising the implementation of the provisions of this Act and the regulations made thereunder pertaining to public investment projects ,  including public private partnership projects, and making recommendations as are deemed necessary to the Minister of Finance.

 41. **Public investment programme** -
     1. There shall be a public investment programme consisting of all ongoing and prospective public investment projects, including   public-private partnership projects planned based on the national development policy framework.
 The public investment programme   shall be prepared by the Department responsible for the subject of national planning in the manner as may be prescribed and approved   by the Minister of Finance   and be published in the official website of the Ministry of the Minister of Finance and be updated annually.